zack-bitcoin/amoveo/docs/design/scalar_oracles.md

 the loss due to uncertainty = D*N*N/(2^(N+1))
 ```

-So if this is inside of a sortitoin chain of 1000 block rewards, and the fee to make a new scalar oracle is 0.1 block rewards, then that means this attack is the same as a 0.0003% fee to use the sortition chain.
+So if this is inside of a sortitoin chain of 1000 block rewards, and the fee to make a new scalar oracle is 0.1 block rewards, then that means this failure mode is, at worst a 0.0003% fee to use the sortition chain.

 [more about sortition chains here](https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/sortition_chains.md)